National Center for Constitutional Studies

 The National Center for Constitutional Studies (NCCS), formerly known as The Freemen Institute, is a conservative, religious-themed organization, founded by Latter-day Saint political writer W. Cleon Skousen.

 According to the NCCS, the founding of the United States was a divine miracle.
 As such, the NCCS worldview and program are based on two major pillars: (1) understanding the divine guidance that has allowed the United States to thrive and (2) rejecting what it views as the sometimes tyrannical or sinful deviations of the modern U.S. federal government from that divine mold.

 History

 The origins of NCCS began in 1967, when Skousen, a professor at Brigham Young University, organized an off-campus institute for constitutional studies.
-In 1971, it was christened as The Freemen Institute.
-It was later given its current name and its headquarters moved to Washington, D.C.
+It was established as the Freeman Institute in 1971 and, in 1984, was renamed the National Center for Constitutional Studies, and its headquarters was relocated to Washington, D.C.

 The center ran conferences in the 1980s and 1990s through a non-profit it controlled called "The Making of America Conferences, Inc." Board members of this non-profit included Skousen, William H. Doughty, Donald N. Sills, and Glenn Kimber.
 Impeached Arizona governor Evan Mecham was also a regular donor to the center.